-To adjust the power lumbar support:
+To adjust the power lumbar support, if equipped:

-- Press and hold the control forward to increase or rearward to decrease upper and lower lumbar support at the same time. - Press and hold the control up to increase upper lumbar support and decrease lower lumbar support.
+- Press and hold the control forward to increase or rearward to decrease upper and lower lumbar support at the same time. - If equipped, press and hold the control up to increase upper lumbar support and decrease lower lumbar support.